run-llama/llama_index/llama-index-integrations/tools/llama-index-tools-azure-dynamic-sessions/README.md

-# Azure Dynamic Session Tool
+# Azure Dynamic Sessions Tool

-This tool leverages Azure Dynamic Session Pool to enable an Agent to run generated Python code in a secure environment with very low latency.
+This tool leverages Azure Dynamic Sessions Pool to enable an Agent to run generated Python code in a secure environment with very low latency.

 In order to utilize the tool, you will need to have the Session Pool management endpoint first.
 More details in here: "some-url"